christoph-phillips/blog/content/portfolio/songhi-platform.md

 description: >-
   Songhi Platform accompanied the Songhi Studio as the place to share your musical creations and discover new ideas.
 Users can browse the public songs of the community and remix them to discover more how other people compose.

-There are a range of competitions to enter with prizes available for the winners.
-A next gen forum is embedded so people can discuss their creations and share inspiring ideas.
+  There are a range of competitions to enter with prizes available for the winners and a next gen forum is embedded so people can discuss their creations and share inspiring ideas.

   For the frontend with used React and Apollo for state management and consuming